-THE ONLY ONLINE FASHION TECHNICAL DESIGN LIBRARY
+THE LEADING RESOURCE FOR FASHION TECHNICAL DESIGN

-It’s not taught in schools.
+It’s not taught in most schools.

-It’s hard to find relevant books regarding the topic.
+The books are sparse.It’s hard to find relevant books regarding the topic.

 We bring dreams to reality.